Broadcast and play with locals

 Surgical Extraction: it can indeed be used merely as a mill card - even though a very ineffectual one.

-Shriekhorn: since slow strategies are mostly easy match-ups, Shriekhorn is (for what it's worth) better than any Codex Shredder-like card, because the game against fast decks should not last more than 4 turns anyway (5 or more if covered by fogs).
-If Shriekhorn is drawn in the first stages of the game, it's a 'mill 6 for 1 mana' spell, which is quite strong for a 1-mana mill spell; if it is drawn late, Mill generally doesn't care because it has a lot of things to play in mid- or late-game (at least against the frightening aggro decks): Mill is so slow that you will surely have mill spells to play on turn 4, and that is also why Shriekhorn taking turns to do its work is not a real problem: later in the game we will cast our expensive spells still in hand.
-Also it is not rare that the mana left available for our 1-mana spell is nonblue (because of a Field of Ruin or a Swamp): we couldn't cast Tome Scour, and that late Shriekhorn is better than a Tome Scour we couldn't cast.
-Though it is usually bad to spend a removal on Shriekhorn, it is a matter of consideration; on the other side, Shriekhorn don't get countered by Cursecatcher or Glen Elendra Archmage.
-In addition, like Hedron Crab Shriekhorn works perfectly with Set Adrift from the sideboard (turning it on early without spending two whole card - one to mill ourselves and one to mill their threat); and it is useful to have mill effects that are cheap (e.g. for milling away the card targeted by Set Adrift) and instant (e.g. to win against Academy Ruins, in conjunction with Shelldock Isle + any mill spell or Hedron Crab + a fetchland or Archive Trap), and this card covers both those roles.
-In the end, what really sets it apart form Tome Scour is that Shriekhorn is good with Set Adrift, can let you draw 3 from Visions of Beyond alongside a lone Archive Trap (13+1+6=20), and mills 1 more card when needed (that is, when you play it early).
+Shriekhorn: since slow strategies are mostly easy match-ups and in any case Mill win expectation does not depend on the mill spells quality, Shriekhorn is (for what it's worth) better than any Codex Shredder-like card, because the game against fast decks should not last more than 4 turns anyway (5 or more if covered by fogs).
+If Shriekhorn is drawn in the first stages of the game, it's a 'mill 6 for 1 mana' spell, which is quite strong for a 1-mana mill spell; if it is drawn late, Mill generally doesn't care because it has a lot of relevant action to play out in mid- or late-game (at least against the frightening aggro decks): Mill is so slow that you will surely have mill spells to play on turn 4, and that is also why Shriekhorn taking turns to do its work is not a real problem: later in the game we will cast our expensive spells still in hand.
+Also along the game it is not rare that the mana left available for our 1-mana spell is nonblue (because of a Field of Ruin or a Swamp), and that late Shriekhorn turns out to be often better than another spells we couldn't cast.
+Though it is usually bad to spend a removal on Shriekhorn, it is a matter of consideration; on the other side, Shriekhorn doesn't get countered by Cursecatcher or Glen Elendra Archmage.
+In addition, like Hedron Crab Shriekhorn works perfectly with Set Adrift from the sideboard (turning it on early without spending two whole card - one to mill ourselves and one to mill their threat); and it is useful to have mill effects that are cheap (e.g. for milling away the card targeted by Set Adrift) and instant (e.g. to win against Academy Ruins, in conjunction with Shelldock Isle + any mill spell, or Hedron Crab + a fetchland, or Archive Trap, or simply Field of Ruin), and this card covers both those roles.
+Essentially, what really sets it apart from Tome Scour is that Shriekhorn is good with Set Adrift, can let you draw 3 from Visions of Beyond alongside a lone Archive Trap (13+1+6=20), and mills 1 more card when needed (that is, when you play it early).

-Minister of Inquiries: the issue with this card is that when it is bad (no good block/no block at all/block irrelevant/dies immediately..) it is really, really bad since it doesn't give any sort of residual advantage (the energies left are useless: following Minister of Inquiries will suffer the fate of the first) or it is too slow; all this while the ceiling is quite mediocre: best case scenario, it is as effective as one of the worse cards most mill deck could play: Shriekhorn.
+Minister of Inquiries: the issue with this card is that when it is bad (no good block/no block at all/block irrelevant/dies immediately..) it is really, really bad since it doesn't give any sort of residual advantage (the energies left are useless: following Minister of Inquiries will suffer the fate of the first) or it is too slow; for what it matters, people are more prepared to deal with it than to deal with with Shriekhorn.
+All this while the ceiling is quite mediocre: best case scenario, it is as effective as one of the worse mill cards (Shriekhorn) with a bonus chumpblock - though the fact Minister of Inquiries could block in a pinch is irrelevant (as with any creature we could play: see below) since all the decks wanting to attack with creatures have their way to deal with blockers (trample, unblockable, removals..).
 One should not play Minister of Inquiries unless wanting to go really deep in 1-CMC mill cards (which I do not recommended).
-Summing up: as a mill spell, Shriekhorn is way better; the fact Minister of Inquiries could block in a pinch is irrelevant (as with any creature we could play: see below) since all decks wanting to attack with creatures has their way to deal with blockers (trample, unblockable, removals..).

-Tome Scour: unlike Shriekhorn, it is useful in late-game also.
-The flaws with Minister of Pain and the negligible (other reasons accounted for) difference in mill-power are the reasons why is usually better to play the fullset of Tome Scour before playing the first copy of Minister of Inquiries unless willing to go deep with Fraying Sanity (which bodes ill for your success..).
+Tome Scour: unlike Shriekhorn, it is useful in late-game also - as much as it matters.
+The flaws with Minister of Inquiries and the negligible (other reasons accounted for) difference in mill-power are the reasons why is usually better to play the fullset of Tome Scour before playing the first copy of Minister of Inquiries unless willing to go deep with Fraying Sanity (which bodes ill for your success..).

-Memory Sluice: in a mill-oriented deck full of creatures and in a metagame without removals it would be good.
+Memory Sluice: in a mill-oriented deck full of creatures and in a metagame without removals it would be very good!

 Thought Scour: see the following entry.